 NEWS AND EXHIBITIONS:

 Beauvais Lyons' current project is "Circus Orbis."
 To learn more, CLICK HERE.
-The project is currently exhibited in "Forward Press: 21st Century American Printmaking" at the Katzen Art Center at American University in Washington, DC, April 6 - August 12, 2019.
+The project was exhibited in "Forward Press: 21st Century American Printmaking" at the Katzen Art Center at American University in Washington, DC, April 6 - August 12, 2019.
 The exhibition was praised in a review in The Washington Post, "At the A.U.
 Museum, these 10 printmakers are tearing up the rule book" by Mark Jenkins, and in the Washington City Paper, "Forward Press at the American University Museum Explores All Manner of Printmaking," by Stephanie Rudig.

 CLICK HERE to read an article by Beauvais Lyons in the Tennessee arts journal Number, issue 97 on the Tennessee Bull-Raccoon.
 He also published an essay on "The Printmaker as Time Traveller" from the G&E Print and Art Edition Magazine, issue 62, February 2019 (Madrid, Spain).

 Beauvais Lyons and Steve A. Prince co-chaired a session on "Prints and Community Practice" at the College Art Association Conference in Chicago, Illinois on Feburary 14, 2020.
 Hosted by fellow panelist Deborah Maris Lader, he presented a technical demo on color printing the following day at the Chicago Printmakers Collaborative.